 “Get her out of here.”
 He said to Barrett.
 “She’s just an errand boy.”

-He laughed in response.
-“You must have me confused with one of your crew members.”
+Barrett laughed in response.
+“You must have me confused with one of your little helpers.”
 Then he pointed to the corner of the room, and that’s when she saw him too.

 Oliver Cavanaugh lay on the floor in a pool of his own dried blood.
 A hole in his forehead.
 His cold lifeless eyes staring at her in judgement.

 “Why murder the poor kid?”
 Shelby asked, his voice breaking.